-More victims suspected in Dunedin sexual abuse case
+Waitress' horror: Victim comes face to face with abuser Tony Watts who she thought was dead

 "We both know what happened over and over ...
 The evil threats that once scared me; I'm not scared of you any more."

-Holly said she knew "100%" there were more of Watts' victims out there and she would not be satisfied until they had been interviewed by police.
+Holly said she knew "100 per cent" there were more of Watts' victims out there and she would not be satisfied until they had been interviewed by police.

 "I don't feel like there's closure until there are more that speak up and come forward, so they can share their story," she said.